banicl/localetrade-rs/README.md

 ## 🚀 Key Features
 - **👥 Dual User Roles**: Both buyers 🧑‍🌾 and sellers 🛍️ can create accounts, list, and purchase products.
 - **🛒 Product Listings**: Sellers can add and manage their products, while buyers can browse through locally produced items 🍎🍞.
-- **💬 Chat Functionality**: Users can directly chat with sellers or buyers to ask questions or finalize transactions 💬📱.
+- **💬 Chat Functionality**: Users can directly chat with sellers to ask questions or finalize transactions 💬📱.
 - **📊 Dashboard**: A user-friendly dashboard allows sellers to track their listings 📋 and buyers to manage their favorite products ❤️.
 - **📱 Aesthetic UI**: Clean and simple interface for easy navigation 🎨.
 - **🌟 Last Conversations**: Stay up-to-date with your recent chats for smooth communication 🗨️.